Justin Timberlake announces world tour, new album

 "The 20/20 Experience," the singer's first album in seven years, was released in March and topped the U.S. album charts for three consecutive weeks.

-He is now planning to release 10 news songs, and out-takes from the March release, in a second instalment of "The 20/20 Experience" on September 30, record label RCA said.
+He is now planning to release 10 news songs, and out-takes from the March release, in a second installment of "The 20/20 Experience" on Sept.
+30, record label RCA said.

 The "Suit & Tie" singer will perform mostly in mid-sized cities, such as St. Louis, Indianapolis and Edmonton, that his "Legends of the Summer" tour with Jay-Z did not cover.